braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide/shareplay.md

 ## Integration

-The in-app message used in this integration is a subclassed modal in-app message view controller.
-A guide for setup can be found in the iOS in-app message advanced use case [implementation guide]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide/).
-Before integrating, make sure to add the `GroupActivities` entitlement to your Xcode project.
+the in-app message used in this integration is a subclassed modal in-app message view controller. a guide for setup can be found in the ios in-app message advanced use case [implementation guide]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide/). before integrating, make sure to add the `groupactivities` entitlement to your xcode project.

 {% alert important %}
 We recommend opening the [Apple SharePlay documentation](https://developer.apple.com/documentation/avfoundation/media_playback_and_selection/supporting_coordinated_media_playback) side-by-side by this guide to complete the integration.
 {% endalert %}

-### Step 1: Overriding and Loading XIB
+### Step 1: overriding and loading xib

 {% tabs %}
 {% tab Swift %}